 An Overview from Past and Present

 Lehigh University is independent, nondenominational, and coeducational.
-Founded in 1865 as a predominantly technical four-year school, the university now has approximately 4,700 undergraduates within its three major units, the College of Arts and Sciences, the College of Business, and the P. C. Rossin College of Engineering and Applied Science, and approximately 2,100 students enrolled in graduate programs offered through the graduate schools in these colleges and in the College of Education.
-A fifth college, the College of Health, will welcome its inaugural class during the 2020-21 academic year.
-There are undergraduates from nearly every state and U.S. territory and more than 40 foreign nations.
+Founded in 1865 as a predominantly technical four-year school, the university now has approximately 7,200 undergraduate and graduate students.
+There are five colleges: the College of Arts and Sciences, the College of Business, the P. C. Rossin College of Engineering and Applied Science, the College of Education (graduate), and the newest, the College of Health, which welcomed its inaugural class during the 2020-21 academic year.
+Lehigh students come from nearly every state and U.S. territory and more than 40 foreign nations.

 The university is primarily situated on the Asa Packer Campus on the north slope of South Mountain overlooking Bethlehem, Pennsylvania.
 Sayre Park, the wooded refuge located toward the top of the mountain, is the setting for many living groups.
 The residences are reached via winding private roads.
 Many residential units on campus command a panoramic view of the Lehigh Valley.
 The Appalachians are visible to the west, with an especially good view from The Lookout on the Packer Campus.
 Both the tower and dining room in Iacocca Hall on the Mountaintop Campus afford panoramic views of the Lehigh Valley.
 The campus at its highest point is 971 feet above sea level.